pancakes-io/pancakes/README.md

 >
 > The objectives of smart contracts are the reduction of need in trusted intermediators, arbitrations and enforcement costs, fraud losses, as well as the reduction of malicious and accidental exceptions.

+## Scope

+In this collection we focused on the most popular use cases for smart contracts at the time

+* known author(s)
+* available under an open source license
+* limited in scope and complexity

 ## A collection of open source resources for smart contracts

 Projects using smart contracts rarely offer their solutions under an open source license.
 Pancakes aims to be a curated collection of open source smart contracts, resources and best practices for developing them.